bcgov/mobile-starter-kit/service.md

 We have administrative and agent access to both the iTunes App Store and Google Play Store.
 We can invite developers as needed and grant the ability to for BC Government employees to be application managers for their team; this allows upload, distribution, and monitoring of metrics for your specific application.

-You can also use these services for Beta distribution.
+Public stores can also be used for beta distribution.

 #### Starter Kit

-We maintain resources to explain mobile development within the BC Government.
-This includes guides to the different tools, workflow, process, and for iOS automated code quality rules; for Android we have recommended best practices.
+Resources to explain mobile development within the BC Government.
+This includes guides to the different tools, workflow, process, and for iOS automated code quality rules; for Android there are recommended best practices.

 #### Community